pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

-// Warning: (ae-missing-release-tag) "OrderStatusReasonIdArrayRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "OrderStatusReasonIdArrayTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class OrderStatusReasonIdArrayRenderValue extends IntegerArrayRenderValue {
+export class OrderStatusReasonIdArrayTextFormattableValue extends IntegerArrayTextFormattableValue {
     constructor(data: readonly OrderStatus.ReasonId[] | undefined);
 }